vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 alt="Update rule" title="Update rule" width="360" height="45" />
 </p>
 Gamma is a parameter between 0 and 1 called the *discount rate*.
-It determines the present value of future rewards
+It determines the present value of future rewards.
+If gamme = 0 the agent is considered "*myopic*" in being concerned only to maximize immediate rewards.
+As gamma approches 1, the return objective takes future rewards into account more strongly; the agent becomes more farsighted.